ForgottenWorld/FWEchelon/README.md

 # FWEchelon
-SpigotMC various back-end purposes including displaying terms of service and Discourse integration
+SpigotMC plugin for misc purposes like displaying terms of service and Discourse integration